conorbmurphy/galvanizereference/README.md

 ### k-Nearest Neighbors (KNN) ###

-KNN is a highly accurate ML algorithm offering high accuracy that is insensitive to outliers and makes no assumptions about the data.
+KNN is a highly accurate ML algorithm that is insensitive to outliers and makes no assumptions about the data.
 You can also do online updates easily (you just store another data point), use as many classes as you want, and learn a complex function with no demands on relationships between variables (like linearity).
-The downside is that it is computationally very expensive because it's **IO bound** (you have to read every data point to use it), noise can affect results, and feature interpretation can be tricky.
+The downside is that it is computationally very expensive because it's **IO bound** (you have to read every data point to use it) and noise can affect results.
 Categorical variables makes feature interpretation tricky.
 It works with numeric and nominal values.

 KNN is a classifier algorithm that works by comparing a new piece of data to every piece of data in a training set.
 We then look at the top k most similar pieces of data and take a majority vote, the winner of which will get its label assigned to the new data.
 Your error rate is the number of misclassifications over the number of total classifications.